+The MA degree is fueled by one-on-one teamwork with a faculty member.
+Combined with a set of core courses in upper level sociology, graduate students create a project or thesis based on original research.
 The MA Program in Sociology at CU Denver provides a coherent, progressive, educational experience that prepares students for either immediate entry to a master’s level career or continued study in Ph.D. programs.
 The program requires completion of 33 total credit hours, 27 of which are courses and 6 comprise the student’s comprehensive paper.
 The comprehensive paper is either a thesis or an internship with a final report.

 MA Program Strengths